RaphaelTurtlePower/objc_ios_guides/Introduction-to-iOS-for-Designers.md

   - [[Presenting Modal View Controllers]]
   - [[Working with UIKit Dynamics]]

-### Week 6 - API design with Parse

-We will be covering designing an API and implementation using Parse.
-We will be covering topics and use cases such as the following:

-- Authentication
-  - Signing in / Signing up
-  - Accessing current user
-- Schema
-  - Designing basic models
-  - Relationships
-    - 1:1, 1:many, many:many
-  - Queries
-    - Using conditions
-    - Eager loading related objects
-  - Asynchronous saving / deleting

 ### Week 7 - UICollectionView with UIKit Dynamics

 We will be covering working with UICollectionView and integrating it with UIKit Dynamics.
 We will be covering topics and use cases such as the following: